jamesdamillington/Archibald_2012/README.md

 ## Additions

 ### Roads
 The `add_linear_nonflammable` function add 'roads' (linear rows of non-flammable cells) to introduce fuel discontinuities.
-This shows how the original Archibald *et al.* results can be modified.
+This shows how the original Archibald *et al.* results can be modified (note: next two figs are for *grid_size* == 101).

 - Adding _two_ roads to create _four_ equal size areas where vegetation can grow results in different relationships for low mu (ignition rate) but not otherwise:
 ![alt text](results/fig2_grid101_cross.png)

 - Adding _four_ roads to create _nine_ equal size areas where vegetation can grow results in different relationships for low and intermediate mu (ignition rate) but not high:
 ![alt text](results/fig2_grid101_fourlines.png)

+### Contagion
+Code to calculate the CONTAGION landscape metric has been added but not yet analysed

+### Fields
+To do: allow initial flammable cells to be non-randomly located, and rather clustered to better represent real-world landscpes

+To do: examine classes of vegetation with differentiated spread probabilities (and ignition rates?)